OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part5_Analyzing_Experiment03.md

 Scorecard from Bing.
 The left column shows the meta-data, or metric names.
 The center column shows the statistics for each metric for the overall experiment.
 The right column shows the statistics for each metric for a segment of the population.
 - The middle columns shows small pvalue but the right column represents slightly over 96% of users; the excluded users were those that used an old version of the Chrome browser, which was the cause of the SRM.
 Also, a bot was not properly classified due to some changes in the Treatment, causing an SRM.
 Without the segment, the remaining 96% of users are properly balanced, and the metrics show no statistically significant movement in the five success metrics.
 #### [MS example](https://www.microsoft.com/en-us/research/group/experimentation-platform-exp/articles/diagnosing-sample-ratio-mismatch-in-a-b-testing/)
+- How to test it: chi square
+- The reason: segmention and triggering
+- Local vs Widespride
 #### SRM Causes
 - Buggy randomization of users.
 While simple Bernoulli randomization of users based on the percentages that get assigned to Control and Treatment is easy to imagine, things get more complex in practice because of ramp-up procedures(e.g., starting an experiment at 1%, and ramping up to 50%), exclusions (users in experiment X should not be in experiment Y), and attempts to balance covariates by looking at historical data.
 - Data pipeline issues, such as the bot filtering mentioned in Scenario 2 above.